jpforcioli/github_howto_jsonrpc_api/009_provisioning_template_management.rst

      ]
    }

-Modify a system template content?
+Modify a System Template content?
 +++++++++++++++++++++++++++++++++

 To change a template configuration, we can use this URL: